 Learners who are not planning to complete the full Sun West program, including labs and steam time, may choose to take only the online theory courses.
-The theory courses can be used toward certification, but the learner will have to arrange to fulfill the practical requirements for certification elsewhere.
+The theory courses can be used toward certification, but the learner will have to arrange to their own steam time requirements to fulfill the certification elsewhere.
 Institutions such as Saskatchewan Polytechnic and Lakeland College offer 200-hour steam labs that fulfill the practical requirements.

-The lab component is comprised of six weekend boot camps held intermittently throughout each year.
-Learners may choose to attend these boot camps in either Outlook or Kindersley, depending on what suits them best.
+The lab components comprise of six weekend boot camps held intermittently throughout each year.
+Learners must attend these boot camps in either Outlook or Kindersley, depending on what suits them best.
 In these labs, learners will operate machines that simulate those in a real work place.
 They are mandatory and lab fees are included in DLC course fees.
 Exact lab dates TBD.

-Having successfully passed the four courses, and 80 hours of lab time, learners are required to complete an additional 120 hours of supervised steam lab time at Saskatchewan Polytechnic (Saskatoon campus).
+Having successfully passed the four Sun West online courses, and the 80 hours of Sun West lab time, learners are required to complete an additional 120 hours of supervised steam lab time at Saskatchewan Polytechnic (Saskatoon campus).
 These steam time hours, which take place over a designated three-week period in July, must be completed in order to apply for certification.

 Although this training takes place on the Saskatchewan Polytechnic campus and is delivered by Saskatchewan Polytechnic instructors, DLC staff will help to coordinate the logistics and support students through the registration process.
 There are notable costs associated with the steam lab component; see the table below for details.

 Students must confirm their July steam time seat by April 30th with the full payment of fees.
 Seats are filled on a first come basis.
 A minimum of 12 students is required to run the steam lab with a maximum of 18 spots available.